 The Lackawanna flows from Mount Ararat in northern Wayne County, the headwaters of the Lackawanna, down to Coxton Point, our 100-acre Conservancy Preserve in Duryea, where the Lackawanna flows into the North Branch Susquehanna River.

 What is a watershed?
 A Watershed is an area of land that channels rainfall and snow melt to a water source, such as a River.
 The size of a watershed is defined by an area's relevant geography.
 Watersheds come in all shapes and sizes, and there exists watersheds within watersheds.
-The Lackawanna River is part of the Susquehanna River and Chesapeake Bay watersheds.
+The Lackawanna River is part of the Susquehanna River watershed, which is in the Chesapeake Bay watershed.

 Visualize a watershed as a basin, or bowl, collecting rain, streams, pollution, people, and other life forms.